-- storage (StorageBase) Storage instance to which the data is written - interval (IntervalData) Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control. - transformation (callable, optional) A function that transforms the current state into a new field or field collection, which is then stored.
+- storage (StorageBase) Storage instance to which the data is written - interrupts (InterruptData) Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts. - transformation (callable, optional) A function that transforms the current state into a new field or field collection, which is then stored.
 This allows to store derived quantities of the field during calculations.
-The argument needs to be a callable function taking initialize (field, info=None)

-1 or 2 arguments.
+The argument needs to be a callable function taking 1 or 2 arguments.
 The first argument always is the current field, while the optional second argument is the associated time.

-- field (FieldBase) The current state of the simulation - t (float) The associated time
+- field (FieldBase) The current state of the simulation - t (float) The associated time initialize (field, info=None)